-I should start by saying that my background is Software Engineering.
-While I’ve read a couple of books on Quantum Mechanics, I don’t have formal training as a Physicist.
-That didn’t deter me from playing with quantum computing simulators and learn the generalities.
+I should start by saying that my background is software engineering.
+While I’ve read a couple of books on quantum mechanics, I don’t have formal training as a physicist, but that didn’t deter me from playing with quantum computing simulators and learning the generalities.

-About a week ago, IBM launched Quantum Experience.
+About a week ago, IBM launched the Quantum Experience.
 The cornerstone of this initiative is to make a real, working quantum computer available for anyone.
-They can build a program using a Composer, dig through an excellently written tutorial and, finally, either simulate or execute the quantum algorithm through the cloud.
+They can build a program using a Composer, dig through an excellently written tutorial, and either simulate or execute the quantum algorithm through the cloud.
 I can’t overstate how important this move is: a few universities and institutions are working on quantum computers, but this is the first time everyone can use it, free of charge (actually, there’s a “currency” you spend for prioritization, but you don’t pay for it).

-This article will discuss the topic, give the basics while trying to dwell as little as possible on Algebra or Physics and, at the end, we’ll build a simple algorithm and discuss the results.
-This is just an engineer’s perspective and you should definitely check the manual.
+This blog will discuss the topic, give the basics while trying to dwell as little as possible on algebra or physics and, at the end, we’ll build a simple algorithm and discuss the results.
+This is just an engineer’s perspective, and you should definitely check the manual.

 A classical computer, in the worst case, would need to check this function for half of the input plus 1 to be sure.
 A quantum computer only needs to use this function once.

 Other popular algorithms includes Grover’s algorithm, which searches an unsorted database faster than anything else, and Shor’s algorithm, which factorizes numbers and poses a security risk to the widely used RSA cryptography scheme.

 Classical algorithms with randomness